M7Tro/LearningNext/fullStack/notes.md

     After adding "use client"; you should restart the dev server or it will still show you the error of using a hook in a server component.

     clsx can be used to apply conditional styling and highlight the active link.

+Chapter 6: settig up your database

+For the tutorial, PostreSQL will be used as a database.

+You can set it up using @vercel/postgres

+I connected my github account to Vercel.com and chose the fullstack folder from learninNext repository.

+To use postresql, install @vercel/postgresql sdk with pnpm

+After tahat, we shall seed the database: add some initial data.

+Inside of /app, there is a folder called "seed".
+It contains a the file route.ts.
+It is a Next.js Route Handler.

+NextJS request handlers let you have custom request handlers for a giver route.

+By convention, request handlers are defined in route.ts file inside /app.

+Uncommenting the route.ts file inside /app creates a request handler that populates the database.

+The script in route.ts uses SQL to create tables, and data from placeholder-data.ts to populate the tables later.

+While running the development server, navigate into localhost:3000/seed

+You must see a message that the database was seeded successfully.
+After that, you can delete the file.